tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>The subtype term may not be applied to Collection objects.
-However, the Description term in the Content Coverage Vocabulary may add further description to a Collection object.
-The subtype vocabulary may be extended by users provided they identify the term by a URI which is not in the ac namespace.
-Conforming applications may choose to ignore these. </td>
+			<td>The subtype term MUST NOT be applied to Collection objects.
+However, the Description term in the Content Coverage Vocabulary might add further description to a Collection object.
+The subtype vocabulary MAY be extended by users provided they identify the term by a URI which is not in the ac namespace.
+Conforming applications MAY choose to ignore controlled values not issued by Audubon Core.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>